Attorney General's List of Subversive Organizations: Abolition

 The list went through several revisions until President Richard M. Nixon abolished it in 1974.

 Impact

 The list's impact was immediate but not all important.
 Its purpose was to provide a guide for the loyalty boards mandated by EO 9835.
 The Federal Bureau of Investigation (FBI) began using it immediately, but it was only one of many lists they used.
 The HUAC maintained its own list.
 Membership in an organization on any such list was reported to the Justice Department and loyalty boards.

+The list was quickly adopted by other public and private groups, which used it to discriminate without any notice, charges, or hearing.